 Upon completion of the Company's initial public offering ("IPO") in September 2010, the Company's ordinary shares were converted into 50,767,426 Class A ordinary shares and 25,298,329 Class B ordinary shares.
 The conversion of ordinary shares into Class A and Class B ordinary shares has been retroactively reflected in the financial statements as if the conversion had occurred from the earliest period presented.
 The Memorandum and Articles of Association were amended and restated such that the authorized share capital consisted of 600,000,000 ordinary shares at a par value of HK\$1 per share.
 The rights of the holders of Class A and Class B ordinary shares are identical, except with respect to voting rights.
 Each share of Class A ordinary shares is entitled to one vote per share and is not convertible into Class B ordinary shares under any circumstances.
-Each Class B ordinary shares under any circumstances.
-Upon any transfer of Class B ordinary shares by a Class B ordinary shares or entity which is not an affiliate of such holder, such Class B ordinary shares will be automatically and immediately converted into the equal number of Class A ordinary shares.
+Each Class B ordinary share is convertible into one Class A ordinary share at any time by its holder.
+Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
+Upon any transfer of Class B ordinary shares by a Class B ordinary shareholder to any person or entity which is not an affiliate of such holder, such Class B ordinary shares will be automatically and immediately converted into the equal number of Class A ordinary shares.